ZiGNicK/MyDragonHills/Documentation/SRS_ENG.md

 #### 2.3.
 User characteristics <a name="2.3"></a>

 The target audio of this game will cover all age categories due to the simple but addictive gameplay.

+#### 2.4.
+Assumptions and dependencies <a name="2.4"></a>

+To install this application on the device, the file with the .apk extension is used.
+On some little-known models of smartphones, this type of files is not recognized by the system and additional utilities must be installed.
+Also, the standard defender of the security of some Android devices may take the file as a threat to the system and you need to specify in the settings a personal permission to install from this file.

 ### 3. System Requirements <a name="3"></a>